wildtechgarden/zen-theme-hugo-wtg/exampleSite/content/about/contact.md

 ---
 title: "Contact"
-author: Form created by Frederik Jonsson and Daniel F. Dickinson
+author: Form created by Fredrik Jonsson and Daniel F. Dickinson
 description: Contact the author the DFD-Zen theme for Hugo via Netlify.
 aliases:
 - /contact/